 The Anterior Approach is used to repair the abdominal wall from the outside.
 This can be done with or without mesh.

 - We have written extensively on non-mesh inguinal hernia surgery

 - Traditional open mesh repair is something we have written about and rarely ever perform since recent literature suggest that posterior mesh placement is superior for inguinal hernia surgery

 The posterior approach is used to repair the hole in the abdominal wall with a patch on the inside.

 Mesh is placed underneath all of the abdominal muscles, relying on the abdominal pressure to keep the mesh in place.
-Most high volume hernia surgeons, and medical research no believe that the posterior approach is the best way to fix an inguinal hernia when using mesh.
+Most high volume hernia surgeons and medical research now agree that the posterior approach is the best way to fix an inguinal hernia when using mesh.
 Dr. Reinhorn has used these methods exclusively for the last 15 year when using mesh to repair an inguinal hernia.
 Dr. Reinhorn performed over 500 laparoscopic inguinal hernia surgeries before learning the advanced open preperitoneal repair.

 The posterior repair can be performed in two ways:

-- Laparoscopic, or Robotic, this repair requires general anesthesia and is often performed in the hospital due to equipment needs.
+- Laparoscopic or robotic – these require general anesthesia and is often performed in the hospital due to equipment needs.

-Dr. Reinhorn typically recommend the last repair because it offers the best of all worlds.
+Dr. Reinhorn typically recommends the last repair because it offers the best of both worlds.
 It offers the safety of open surgery while allowing for faster recovery and less of the long-term pain for which laparoscopic hernia surgery is known.
-For patients looking for a no mesh hernia repair, we offer the Shouldice technique since 2015.
+For patients looking for a non-mesh hernia repair, we have offered the Shouldice technique since 2015.
 We look forward to meeting prospective patients and speaking with them about their options as each patient benefits from a consultation with our providers.
 Call us or fill out the contact us form in order to schedule a consultation

 About Dr. Reinhorn